Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra: History

 Some scholars suspected that instead of being translated, this text may have originated in China since no Sanskrit manuscripts of this text have been found.(Buswell 1990) Part of the reason for suspicion is that the text advocates filial piety, which is commonly associated with Confucianism in Chinese culture.
 Since then, other scholars such as Gregory Schopen have countered that Indian Buddhism also had traditions of filial piety.
-(Schopen 1984) One example is the Buddha's sharing of the dharma in the form of Abhidhamma with his late mother who was reborn as a celestial being in the abode of Tavatimsa, which was the greatest gift that he could offer out of filial piety to his late mother.
+(Schopen 1984) One example is the Buddha's sharing of the Dharma in the form of Abhidhamma with his late mother who was reborn as a celestial being in the abode of Tavatimsa, which was the greatest gift that he could offer out of filial piety to his late mother.

-Currently, there is no clear evidence indicating either an Indian or Chinese origin for the text.